- Health & Nursing Programs

 Job Market Information

 The job market is often better for med techs than for biology or chemistry majors, as any locality has a hospital or a laboratory associated with a doctors' group.
-At least 85 percent of our graduates at EFSC have been hired within 6 months of graduation in the past 10 years.
+EFSC's program outcome measures indicate that the job placement rate for our graduates has been 100% for the 2019-20 class through the 2021-22 graduates.